Watnall

 Watnall is an area in the Borough of Broxtowe in Nottinghamshire, England.
 It is part of Greasley civil parish, and is located one mile north of Kimberley.
 It is in the Nuthall West and Greasley (Watnall) ward of Broxtowe Council.
 The village is barely separated from Nuthall.
 Watnall Hall was built c.
 1690 and demolished in 1962.
 Today, only the gate piers, fragments of the stone boundary wall and lodge remain on Main Road.
 Its owners included Launcelot Rolleston in the 18th century.
+(Note: Owners of Watnall Hall included: